JulianH89/oligo-finder-nf/README.md

     - **MicroRNA Seeds**: MicroRNA Seeds.

-    - **Mapping of Gene ID and Gene Accession**: A mapping file which maps gene ids and their corresponding gene accesions.
+    - **Mapping of Gene ID and Gene Accession**: A mapping file which maps gene ids and their corresponding gene accessions.

 3. **Configure the pipeline**: